 Mephibosheth shows up and accuses Zeba of lying about him.
 He is restored, but David divides his land between the two of them.

-A rebellion is firing up in chapter 20.
+A rebellion is firing up in chapter twenty.
 Amasa, who replaced Joab, is supposed to be leading the effort to quell this.
 For some reason he is delayed, so Joab becomes involved again.
 He takes this opportunity to murder Amasa.
 David will decide to have Joab put to death, but he will leave this for his son Solomon to do later.
 The rebellion is put down quickly.

 Notes on Esther

-The last three chapters of this book are anti-climactic.
+The last three chapters of this book are somewhat anti-climactic.
 Hamon has been executed.
 However, the king’s edict allowing everyone to attack the Jews could not be rescinded… that old “law of the Medes and the Persians” thing.
 So instead of cancelling the law, the Jews were given permission by the king to fight back on that day.
 There must have a lot of them, because they were able to win this battle and kill many of their enemies.
 All of these people on both sides were subjects of the king, engaged in a civil war that he was directly responsible for.
 Esther asked for Haman’s ten sons to be impaled, even though they had already been killed.
 That sounds like kind of a nasty request, but it was carried out.
 Esther’s uncle Mordecai was promoted to second in rank under king Xerxes.

 Notes on Job

 Job is a very old book, probably the very first book of the Bible ever written down.
 The setting is probably before the time of Abraham.
 And the theme is the one that most people still to this day, both in and out of the church, don’t get.
 God’s blessing is not necessarily a sign of the favor of God, nor is difficulty in one’s life a sign of disobedience.
 Prosperity and blessing are not necessarily linked.

 The first two chapters show us major activities going on in the heavens and how they affected things on the Earth.
 Satan gets not one, but two opportunities to take a shot at Job when the first one does not give him the results he was looking for.

 Why God acquiesced to Satan’s request (in 2.6) is hard to know.
-However, there is a huge lesson here in how God actually trusts some of us enough to give us the opportunity through faithfulness in the midst of intense trouble to give the devil a black eye, and to show him the effects of true faith.
+However, there is a huge lesson here in how God actually trusts some of us enough to give us the opportunity through our faithfulness in the midst of intense trouble to give the devil a black eye, and to show him the effects of true faith.

 Job speaks of the afterlife in 3.16-19.
 There is very little written about heaven or hell in the entire Old Testament.
 Bear in mind as you read these verses, that though the Bible is inspired, this means that we are reading the actual words of Job.
 But that does not mean that Job is necessarily accurate; he implies rest for the wicked after death, but how would he know?

 The three friends were able to minister to Job in his pain and distress for seven days… until they started talking.
 More lessons for us to learn from.
 We launch into the soliloquies by the four main actors, Job and his three friends.
 Job opens in chapter three, cursing the day he was born.
-He does not accuse God of wrongdoing, but at the same time he despairs of the very life he was given and wishes that he were never born.
+He does not accuse God of wrongdoing, but at the same time he despairs of the very life he was given and wishes that he had never been born.

 Eliphaz begins the mockery: “Consider now: Who, being innocent, has ever perished?
 Where were the upright ever destroyed?”
 (4.7).
 Answers: Many people; lot of places.